Lastest post: PC Games of 1990.

 Star Fighter 3000 IBM PC MS-DOS 1996

-The IBM PC version displays in 256-color VGA 320x200 or VESA VGA 640x480.
-It employs framerate-tailoring fogging (tailorable draw distance), texture-mapping and transparency effects.
-It is also switchable to a Zaxxon-like isometric perspective.
+PC Star Fighter 3000 employs framerate-tailoring detail and fogging (tailorable draw distance), texture-mapping and transparency effects.
+It is also switchable to first-person and Zaxxon-like perspective.

 No comments: